Why is this research needed?

-People who have survived a previous stroke or transient ischaemic attack (TIA) are at particularly high risk of subsequent, ‘recurrent’ stroke with 30% having another stroke in the following five years.
+People who have survived a stroke or transient ischaemic attack (TIA) are at a particularly high risk of stroke.
+30% of people with stroke or TIA have another stroke in the following five years.

-High blood pressure is the most important reversible risk factor for having a recurrent stroke.
+High blood pressure is the most important risk factor for having a stroke that can be managed.
 Previous studies suggest that measuring blood pressure at home (self-monitoring) may help to control blood pressure.

 The aim of this study is to develop and test a self-monitoring programme for blood pressure that is suitable for people with stroke and TIA.
 The researchers hope it will help people to manage their blood pressure and reduce their risk of stroke.
 They will also look at whether the programme is cost effective for the NHS.

 The programme will include self-adjustment of blood pressure medication where possible in consultation with a GP.
 GPs will also receive reminders to think about problems people with stroke and TIA may have with taking medication and potential specialist referral if their patient’s blood pressure remains high.

 Part one will develop the self-monitoring programme by trying it out with patients and GPs who will be asked to talk about what they think of it.

 Part two will test if the self-monitoring treatment works in a randomised controlled trial (RCT) by comparing patients who self-monitor with those that receive usual GP care.

 Part three will assess if the new treatment is cost-effective.